david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

 ---

 # Introduction
-There are many situations in which it is not convenient for the user to access the internal state of some object, and, in general, that is the case for most APIs.
+There are many situations in which it is not convenient for the user to access directly the internal state of some object, and, in general, that is the case for most APIs.
 Consider for instance a type structure that holds the state of a particle:

 {% highlight C %}
 // particle.h